-Informal, friendly Old Town bistro giving an introduction to the tastes of the Mediterranean and the Levant.
+Informal, friendly Old Town bistro with lots of dishes from the Mediterranean and the Levant.

 A cosy Mediterranean bistro in the heart of Edinburgh, Laila's is found in a quaint curved stone building in the heart of the Old Town.
 Surrounded by rustic exposed brickwork and Mediterranean canvases, nestle in cosy upholstered booths while enjoying a host of mezzes and Lebanese specials, succulent meat dishes and decadent Middle Eastern-style desserts.

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi

 - Capacity: 45 (24 outdoors)

 - Largest group: 8

 - Number of wines sold by the glass: 6